lincolncpp/grape2d/README.md

 2D game engine for Linux and Windows (MingW) utilizing SDL2/C++

 ## Getting started
-You can install, uninstall and build from source code directly from the Makefile

 ### Prerequisites
-Before you use, you will need to install the following libraries
+First of all, you will need to install the following libraries
 - SDL2
 - SDL2_ttf
 - SDL2_image
 - SDL2_mixer

-### Installing
+### Building and installing
 To install you can download the [release](https://github.com/lincolncpp/grape2d/releases) version and install it by the install.sh

 You can too build and install from source code using the make command.
 First, to build use